3-Day Napa Valley Itinerary for First-Time Visitors

 Photo Courtesy of Clif Family Winery

 For lunch, continue to head north and pull over at the original Gott’s Roadside location in St. Helena.
 Formerly Taylor’s Automatic Refresher, when Gott’s took over, they kept the old, 50s-style roadside building, now a Napa Valley landmark.
-There may be a line here too, but the burgers and shakes are a can’t-miss.
+There may be a line, but the burgers and shakes are a can’t-miss.
 But, if you simply can’t wait, Clif Family Winery’s Bruschetteria food truck is equally enjoyable, offering a variety of seasonally-driven lunch items that will tide you over until dinner.
 They’re both located at the gateway of St. Helena’s charming Main Street, so you can walk your meal off afterwards with some window shopping at the local boutiques.

 Relax and Recharge in Calistoga

 For the better part of the afternoon, drive the eight miles from St. Helena to Calistoga for some spa time.
 This quirky, little town is best known for its healing mineral waters from natural hot springs, plus mud baths that’ll make your skin as smooth as a newborn.
-Make an appointment for a spa treatment ahead of time; there are so many local spas to choose from, from super luxe resorts like Indian Springs and Solage to hip boutique gems like Dr. Wilkinson’s Backyard Resort & Mineral Springs to more intimate and classically restorative escapes at The Moonacre Spa and Golden Haven Hot Springs.
+Make an appointment for a spa treatment ahead of time; there are so many local spas to choose from, from luxe resorts like Indian Springs and Solage to hip boutique gems like Dr. Wilkinson’s Backyard Resort & Mineral Springs to more intimate and classically restorative escapes at Golden Haven Hot Springs.

 Dine at a World-Renowned Restaurant